NZ Herald

 Advertise with NZME.

-Trump said “nobody knows” if an attack would bring down the Iranian Government.
+As Washington mobilises forces, Trump said “nobody knows” if a US attack would bring down the Iranian Government.

 Rubio heads to Israel

-US Secretary of State Marco Rubio will travel to Israel for talks on Iran on Monday (Tuesday NZT), the State Department announced.
+Meanwhile, US Secretary of State Marco Rubio will travel to Israel for talks on Iran on Tuesday, the State Department said.

 In a rare break from decades of precedent, the top US diplomat will travel without reporters on his plane.

-Rubio will head to Israel even after the US embassy announced it was allowing non-emergency US government personnel and family members to leave “due to safety risks”.
+Rubio’s trip comes as the US embassy announced it was allowing non-emergency government personnel and family members to leave Israel “due to safety risks”.

-Germany in a new advisory said it “urgently” discouraged travel to Israel.
+In a new advisory, Germany said it “urgently” discouraged travel to Israel.

 Britain said it was moving diplomatic staff out of Tel Aviv, Israel’s economic hub where most countries maintain embassies, to another location in the country as a “precautionary measure”.